Evergreen Goodwill of Northwest Washington Unveils First 'Digital Equity Bus'

 About Evergreen Goodwill

 Founded in 1923, Evergreen Goodwill is a non-profit organization that operates five job training and education centers, 24 retail stores and 30 donation sites in King, Snohomish, Skagit, Whatcom and Kitsap counties in Washington state.
 It is our mission to break down significant barriers to education and employment in the communities we serve.
+Each year, thousands of students enroll in our job training and education programs, helping them further their education or enter the workforce.
+Our more than 2,000 Evergreen Goodwill employees work hard every day to help further our mission and keep millions of pounds of materials out of area landfills.
 To learn more about Evergreen Goodwill, visit https://evergreengoodwill.org.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.